sirji-ai/sirji/tools/README.md

 ## License

-`sirji-tools` is made available under the MIT License.
-See the included LICENSE file for more details.
+Distributed under the MIT License.
+See `LICENSE` for more information.